rbms-bsc/DCRMR/_pages/Series/Note-on-series-statement.md

 ><CITE>Numbered: (1174)</CITE>
 >(*Comment*: Publisher’s item number on a stereograph.
 These can be difficult to distinguish from series numbering)

-<a name="6.28.3.4">6.28.3.4</a> Give information about a series in which the publication has been issued previously in a [Related manifestation of RDA entity](/DCRMR/other-notes/Related-manifestation-of-RDA-entity/#7.21.X.X) if considered important.
+<a name="6.28.3.4">6.28.3.4</a> Give information about a series in which the publication has been issued previously in a [Related manifestation of RDA entity](/DCRMR/other-notes/Related-manifestation-of-RDA-entity) if considered important (see [7.21.X.X](/DCRMR/other-notes/Related-manifestation-of-RDA-entity/#7.21.X.X)).

-hi Iris!:)